nuejs/www/docs/nuejs/component-basics.md

 </div>
 ```

-Components are defined in a file with a `.nue` extension (recommended).
-They are HTML fragments with the component name given in the `@name` attribute.
+Components are HTML fragments with the component name given in the `@name` attribute.
 In the above, we defined a [highly reusable][media-object] media component that can be used on both server- and client-side.

 [media-object]: http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/

+You can use whatever extension you wish on the component file, but `.nue` extension is recommended.
+You can also use `.htm` to have your editor (and GitHub) automatically color highlight the code and to distinguish them from static .html files.

 ## Rendering components